disinfoRG/FbScraper/README.md

 $ python fb.py update
 ```
     Optional Arguments:
-            --limit-sec: time limit to run in seconds, default = 3000.
+            --limit-sec: process run time limit in seconds, default = 3000.
+            --article-limit-sec: max load time in seconds for a post, default = 60.

 1. Find new posts for a specified facebook page/group.